 Corticobasal degeneration care at Mayo Clinic

 - Your Mayo Clinic care team.
-At Mayo Clinic, an integrated team of doctors trained in nervous system conditions (neurologists), nervous system conditions and psychological conditions (neuropsychologists), nervous system conditions and radiology (neuroradiologists), speech and language (speech-language pathologists), mental health conditions (psychiatrists), physical medicine and rehabilitation, and sleep medicine evaluates and treats corticobasal degeneration (corticobasal syndrome).
+At Mayo Clinic, an integrated team of doctors trained in nervous system conditions (neurologists), nervous system conditions and psychological conditions (neuropsychologists), nervous system conditions and radiology (neuroradiologists), and speech and language (speech-language pathologists) evaluates and treats corticobasal degeneration.
+The team also includes doctors trained in mental health conditions (psychiatrists), physical medicine and rehabilitation, and sleep medicine.

 Advanced diagnosis and treatment.
-Corticobasal degeneration can be difficult to diagnose because it has similar symptoms to many other neurological disorders.
+Corticobasal degeneration can be hard to diagnose because it has similar symptoms to many other neurological conditions.

 Mayo Clinic offers a wide range of diagnostic tools, including positron emission tomography (PET) scan and single-photon emission computerized tomography (SPECT).

 - An efficient system.
 A detailed itinerary for appointments, tests and procedures lets you make the most of your time at the clinic.
-Mayo staff runs all tests and labs at Mayo Clinic, which means tests taken in the morning can be reviewed the same afternoon.
-This collaborative approach means doctors can often evaluate you and develop a treatment plan within two or three days.
+All tests and labs are done at Mayo Clinic, which means tests taken in the morning can be reviewed the same afternoon.
+This collaborative approach means healthcare professionals can often evaluate you and develop a treatment plan within 2 to 3 days.

 - Individualized care.
-Your Mayo Clinic team will tailor a treatment plan to fit your needs, including physical, occupational and speech therapy to potentially improve your daily functioning and quality of life.
-You may also work with a nutrition specialist (dietitian) to manage your diet and nutrition.
+Your Mayo Clinic team tailors a treatment plan to fit your needs, including physical, occupational and speech therapy to potentially improve your daily functioning and quality of life.
+You also may work with a nutrition specialist (dietitian) to manage your diet and nutrition.

 - A plan for the future.
-Before you go home, your Mayo Clinic treatment team will educate you and your family about corticobasal degeneration.
-Your doctors will also work closely with your primary doctor in providing your follow-up care.
+Before you go home, your Mayo Clinic treatment team educates you and your family about corticobasal degeneration.
+Mayo Clinic specialists also work closely with your healthcare professionals at home in providing your follow-up care.

 Expertise and rankings

 - Experience.
-Mayo Clinic doctors have extensive experience in diagnosing and treating people with corticobasal degeneration (corticobasal syndrome) and other neurological conditions.
-Corticobasal syndrome is estimated to occur in about 5 to 7 out of 100,000 people.
-Mayo Clinic doctors evaluate and treat about 70 people with corticobasal degeneration each year.
+Mayo Clinic experts have extensive experience in diagnosing and treating people with corticobasal degeneration (corticobasal syndrome) and other neurological conditions.
+Corticobasal syndrome is estimated to occur in about two out of 100,000 people.
+Mayo Clinic specialists evaluate and treat more than 80 people with corticobasal degeneration each year.

 - Teamwork.
 At Mayo Clinic, an integrated team of doctors trained in nervous system conditions (neurologists), nervous system conditions and psychological conditions (neuropsychologists), nervous system conditions and radiology (neuroradiologists), speech and language (speech-language pathologists), mental health conditions (psychiatrists), physical medicine and rehabilitation, and sleep medicine evaluates and treats your condition.

 - Newest research and developments.
-Mayo Clinic doctors provide state-of-the-art care based on the latest research as well as access to new developments and appropriate clinical trials.
+Mayo Clinic specialists provide state-of-the-art care based on the latest research as well as access to new developments and appropriate clinical trials.